basemkhirat/elasticsearch/readme.md

 }
 ```

-The above example will use the default connection and default index in `es.php` but you can override that both in the next example.
+The above example will use the default connection and default index in `es.php`.
+You can override both in the next example.

 ```php
 <?php